faithcomesbyhearing/fcbh-dataset-io/controller/systemctl/README.md

 sudo cp arti-failure-notify.service /etc/systemd/system/

 # 2. Reload systemd to recognize the new service
+# And do this anytime either service file is updated
 sudo systemctl daemon-reload

 # 3. Enable the service to start on boot